 Although many yarn shops are having to close, at present there is no restriction on our postal system – so you can still order in your yarn to keep you busy during self-isolation.
 Of course, the larger online yarn retailers are great and provide a brilliant service, but it’s the smaller and independent companies that are going to be hit hardest by these current events.

-UKHKA (UK Hand Knitting Association) are launching a campaign to try and help our local yarn stores during these tricky times.
+UKHKA (UK Hand Knitting Association) launched a campaign to try and help our local yarn stores during these tricky times.
 They’re encouraging crocheters and knitters to pick up the phone (or get on social media or send an email) to your local yarn store.
 Although most stores will now be closed, many are running local delivery services, advice lines, virtual knitting groups and more.
 The UKHKA has a huge directory of UK yarn stores and knitting groups, so head on over to their website to find one in your area.

 Please note – developments are happening on a daily basis and we will try to update this post as often as we can.

 Brooklyn Tweed have started a fantastic initiative to help both you and your local yarn store!
 With their #ApartTogether campaign, when you buy their yarn (either direct from your local stockist or from the Brooklyn Tweed website), you can choose from 4 different discount options, then Brooklyn Tweed will then credit your selected amount back to the yarn stockist of your choice.
 You can find out more about the campaign here.